Paulius Petrilevičius: Professional career

 Petrilevičius started his career in third-tier Regional Basketball League by signing with JAZZ-Diremta Birštonas.

 On 10 July 2019, Petrilevičius signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League (LKL).
 On 2 August 2021, he re-signed with the team for an additional season.

 On 3 December 2022, Petrilevičius signed with Astoria Bydgoszcz of the Polish Basketball League (PLK).

 On August 13, 2025, he signed with BC Gargždai of the Lithuanian Basketball League (LKL).

+On May 29, 2026, Petrilevičius signed two–year (1+1) contract with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).